open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

   config-file
   bootable-usb-prepare.sh
   edgenode-logs-collection.sh

   ```

 - Run the preparation script to create the bootable USB

    ```
-   sudo ./bootable-usb-prepare.sh /dev/sdX usb-bootable-files.tar.gz config
+   sudo ./bootable-usb-prepare.sh /dev/sdX usb-bootable-files.tar.gz config-file
    ```

    ```
    Example usage:
-   ./bootable-usb-prepare.sh /dev/sdc usb-bootable-files.tar.gz config
+   ./bootable-usb-prepare.sh /dev/sdc usb-bootable-files.tar.gz config-file
    ```
    - Required Inputs for the Script:

+     ```
-     usb: A valid USB device name (e.g., /dev/sdc).
+     - usb: A valid USB device name (e.g., /dev/sdc)
-     usb-bootable-files.tar.gz: The tar file containing bootable files.
+     - usb-bootable-files.tar.gz: The tar file containing bootable files
-     config-file: Configuration file for proxy settings (if the edge node is behind a firewall).
+     - config-file: Configuration file for proxy settings (if the edge node is behind a firewall)
-     Includes ssh_key, which is your Linux device's id_rsa.pub key for passwordless SSH access to the edge node.
+     - Includes ssh_key, which is your Linux device's id_rsa.pub key for passwordless SSH access to the edge node
-     User credentials: Set the username and password for the edge node.
+     - User credentials: Set the username and password for the edge node
+     ```

      > **Note:**  Providing proxy settings is optional if the edge node does not require them to access internet services.

-## Step 5: Deploy on Standalone Node
+## Step 2: Deploy on Standalone Node

+- Unplug the attached bootable USB from developer system

 - Plug the created bootable USB pen drive into the standalone node